Areas of Strength

 Our accredited forensic laboratory is globally recognized as a leader in forensic identification.

-Our services include forensic genetic and anthropological examinations for criminal casework and missing persons identification, local CODIS operations, and development and management of the National Missing and Unidentified Persons System (NamUs) for the US Department of Justice.
+Our services include forensic genetic and anthropological examinations for criminal casework and missing persons identification, local CODIS operations, and development.

 We are committed to the training of students and professionals in various aspects of forensic genetics and maintain an active, innovative research program to improve forensic identification capabilities.

 Within HSC, a boundary organization that sits at the intersection of the knowledge and policy spheres, the Center for Health P0licy will be a trusted source of information for policymakers locally, nationally and globally.
 Rooted in community collaboration and community investment the CHP will carry out and facilitate high quality, innovative research and evaluation that translates into policy and will support practical policy implementation while recognizing that the absence of disease alone does not make a person healthy.
 In considering the multiple factors necessary to achieve and maintain health it is also clear that policies that influence and affect the health of individuals, communities and populations may not be health policies.

 North Texas Eye Research Institute

 The North Texas Eye Research Institute (NTERI) is changing the world with new discoveries through basic and clinical eye research.
 Since 1992, our researchers and clinicians in the field of visual science and ophthalmology have been driven to increase awareness about disease development and the need for novel therapies, especially among ethnic and minority populations who have or will develop debilitating vision disorders and related health disparities.